NickGrunert/master-thesis/modules/03_truth_compare.typ

     The algorithm would only need to address the issue of oversegmentation, as this would result in fewer prompts than the number of truth surfaces.
     In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilized due to reevaluation of the approach.
     The objective is to ascertain the validity of the concept in relation to the ground truth.
-    Consequently, the penalization of erroneous surfaces through undersegmentation is required to ensure the integrity of this endeavor, since else the score of wrong segmentations could be overrestimated drastically.
+    Consequently, the penalization of erroneous surfaces through undersegmentation is required to ensure the integrity of this endeavor.
+    In the alternative, the score of segmentations could be overestimated to a considerable degree.

     As demonstrated by @fig:truth_compare:hungarian_compare, a new visualization method has been developed for the purpose of illustrating the handling of segments.
     The absence of matches for two ground truth segments is readily apparent.